1. Home

 The global community faces ever more frequent and severe cyberattacks (breaches, extortions, fraud etc.), causing harms that range from the illicit gains obtained by perpetrators, to the disclosure of private and confidential information and the denial of essential services on which many depend for their health, safety and livelihoods.

-• Logpoint approach
+• guardsix approach

-Logpoint enhances security by collecting and analyzing log data to detect suspicious activity, identify compromised systems, and enable rapid incident response.
+guardsix enhances security by collecting and analyzing log data to detect suspicious activity, identify compromised systems, and enable rapid incident response.
 It also supports compliance through log retention, improves operational efficiency, and helps unify and streamline security operations to stay ahead of evolving threats.

 • Aspirational future